Alex Hort Hays Story

 Alex Hort's Hays story

-Alex Hort, Manager - Vacancy Management, for Hays Talent Solutions, shares his #HaysStory with us.
+Alex Hort, Manager - Vacancy Management, for Enterprise Solutions at Hays, shares his #HaysStory with us.

 When and where did you first start out at Hays, and what jobs have you had at Hays that led to where you are now?